-The Real-Life Avengers Behind Endgame: Interviews with Composer Alan Silvestri, Editors Jeff Ford an
+Real-Life Avengers Behind Endgame: Interviews with Composer Alan Silvestri & the Film Editors

 Avengers: Endgame marks the end of a long journey for the the Marvel Cinematic Universe (MCU) beginning with Iron Man in 2008.
 The launch of the MCU was a massive gamble for Marvel Studios.
 In order to finance the first set of films — Iron Man, The Hulk, Thor and Captain America: The First Avenger, the studio risked the rights of all four films to financier Merrill Lynch as collateral.
 Since production begin in 2007, 23 films have grossed over $22.5 billion worldwide with 2.8 billion of that total from Avengers: Endgame alone making it the highest grossing movie of all time and the MCU the highest grossing movie franchise ever.
 I think it's safe to say, the risk paid off.